Jorge Romero Brest

-Jorge Aníbal Romero Brest (October 2, 1905 – February 12, 1989) was an influential art critic in Argentina, who helped popularize avant-garde art in his country.
+Jorge Aníbal Romero Brest (October 2, 1905 – February 12, 1989) was an Argentine art critic in Argentina.
+He helped to popularize avant-garde art across Argentina.

 Life and work

-Born in Buenos Aires in 1905, Romero Brest enjoyed multiple interests in his youth, and excelled in a variety of sports.
-His father, Enrique Romero Brest, established the National Institute of Physical Education.
+Jorge Romero Brest was born in Buenos Aires on October 2, 1905.
+His father, Enrique Romero Brest, established the National Institute of Physical Education in Argentina.
 Jorge Brest began writing for his father's sports magazine, Revista de Educación Física.
 His research for these articles familiarized him with André Dunoyer de Segonzac's illustrations on the subject, and he developed an intellectual interest in art.
 He enrolled at the University of Buenos Aires in 1926, earned a law degree in 1933, and married Amelia Rossi.

 His interest in art theory as a hobby resulted in his first book, El problema del arte y del artista contemporáneos (The Problems of Contemporary Art and Artists), in 1937.
 Brest was a talented speaker, and first gained renown as an art critic and commentator in a 1943 conference entitled "The element of rhythm in film and sports."
 He wrote columns on the philosophy of sport for the socialist newspaper La Vanguardia at the invitation of its editor, Mario Bravo, in 1939 and 1940.

 Romero Brest became known as a confrontational art critic, and was initially disdainful of Surrealism in art, writing highly critical reviews of an exhibit by Orion Group painter Luis Barragán and others, recommending they first "learn to paint".
 He then published a biography of the renowned Argentine Realist painter Prilidiano Pueyrredón, in 1942, and a study of Michelangelo's famed David, in 1943.
 He published the first two volumes of his History of Art in 1945, publishing the third and fourth in 1946 and 1958, respectively.
 This latter work was subsequently used as a textbook in several Latin American universities.

 The affiliation of many in the arts with the Socialist Party led to harassment by government officials, particularly by the populist president Juan Perón.
 In 1947, Perón ordered the Altamira Art Academy dissolved, leaving painters Emilio Pettoruti and Raúl Soldi, sculptor Lucio Fontana, and Romero Brest, who served as the academy's art history professor, among others, without a teaching post.
 Brest continued an active schedule of conferences and workshops, and founded the arts review journal Ver y Estimar (Look and Consider).
 He taught a course in Aesthetics and Art History at the Fray Mocho bookstore, and drew large numbers of students.
 His 1952 text, La pintura europea contemporánea (Contemporary Painting in Europe), was a success, and a series of international seminars followed.

 The military dictatorship that overthrew Perón in 1955 named Brest director of the National Museum of Fine Arts.
 Both the museum and its collections were modernized and expanded during his tenure as director.
 A temporary exhibits pavilion was opened in 1961, and the museum acquired a large volume of modern art though its collaboration with the Torcuato di Tella Institute, a leading promoter of local avant-garde artists.